-1. It has long been thought that Stonehenge stood in isolation, but new research — described in the BBC Two documentary "Operation Stonehenge: What Lies Beneath" — employed techniques to scan the earth below the surface and has uncovered something different.
-“Underground maps” show 17 previously unknown shrines and hundreds of other archeological features around the site, including types of monuments never seen before.
-(Viewers who don't get BBC Two can learn about the maps with "Stonehenge Empire," which airs on Sept.
-21 on the Smithsonian Channel.)
+1. It's not alone.
+It has long been thought Stonehenge stood in isolation, but recent research — described in the BBC Two documentary "Operation Stonehenge: What Lies Beneath" — employed techniques to scan below the surface and has uncovered something different.
+Underground maps show 17 previously unknown shrines and hundreds of other archaeological features around the site, including types of monuments never seen before.

-7. To raise the stones, a large hole was dug, with half of the hole lined with wooden stakes.
+9. Raising the stones required ingenuity.
+To raise the stones, a large hole was dug, with half of the hole lined with wooden stakes.
 The stone would be moved into position and forced upright using ropes and possibly a wooden structure; the hole was then packed tightly with rubble.

 10. The lintels were tricky, too.
 To secure the upright stones with the horizontal lintels, Stonehenge's builders made mortise holes and protruding tenons to ensure stability.
 The lintels were then fit together using tongue-and-groove joints.

 11. It can be kind of a circus.
 Those who have never visited Stonehenge may imagine it's a sacred site secluded in idyllic natural surroundings, but in fact, there's a major highway less than 100 yards from the stones.
 In addition, the site is surrounded by what Brittania.com calls "a commercial circus," complete with parking lots, gift shops and a cafe.